 Although Heat-Related Illnesses (HRIs) are not reportable conditions in the state of Texas, Denton County Public Health conducts syndromic surveillance for HRIs during the summer months.
 A HRI occurs when the body is unable to cool itself properly, resulting in conditions such as heat stroke, heat exhaustion, heat cramps, sunburn, and even death.

-To date in the 2019 season, there have been 89 cases of HRI in Denton County residents, with 12 of these cases observed in week 32.
-Seventy percent of the reported HRI cases this season have been classified as Heat Exhaustion or Other Heat-Related Illness.
+To date in the 2019 season, there have been 130 cases of HRI in Denton County residents, with 11 of these cases observed in week 36.
+Seventy-five percent of the reported HRI cases this season have been classified as Heat Exhaustion or Other Heat-Related Illness.
 Males between the ages of 18 and 35 continue to experience the largest amount of HRI cases among all age groups.

 DCPH Weekly Heat-Related Illness Surveillance Report for Week 38 (September 15 - 21, 2019).